-If you have paid more than your share for covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 10 (Asking the plan to pay its share of a bill you have received for medical services or drugs) for information about what to do.
+If you have paid more than your share for covered services, or if you have received a bill for the full cost of covered medical services, see the "Asking us to pay our share of a bill you have received for covered medical services or drugs" section in this booklet for information about what to do.

-Section 4.2 If services are not covered by our plan, you must pay the full cost
+If services are not covered by our plan, you must pay the full cost

-Your plan covers all medical services that are medically necessary, are covered under Medicare, and are obtained consistent with plan rules.
+Our plan covers all medical services that are medically necessary, are listed in the plan's Medical Benefits Chart (this chart is in the "Medical benefits chart (what is covered and what you pay)" section of this booklet), and are obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network where not authorized.

 If you have any questions about whether we will pay for any medical service or care that you are considering, you have the right to ask us whether we will cover it before you get it.
 If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
-Chapter 12.

-The (What to do if you have a problem or complaint) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
+The "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section in this booklet has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
 You may also call Member Services at the number on the back cover of this booklet to get more information about how to do this.

 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The amount you pay for the costs once a benefit limit has been reached, will not count toward the out-of-pocket maximum.
+The amount you pay for the costs once a benefit limit has been reached will not count toward the out-of-pocket maximum.
 You can call Member Services when you want to know how much of your benefit limit you have already used.

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+How are your medical services covered when you are in a "clinical research study"?

-Section 5.1 What is a "clinical research study"?
+What is a "clinical research study"?